-My work is produced in response to the litter and marine debris that I find on my walks around Chichester Harbour.
+My work is produced in response to the litter and marine debris that I find on my walks around the United Kingdom.
 I do not collect pretty driftwood or beautiful stones but rather the junked and the jettisoned – the stuff that most people just pass by.
 It is these objects, once made and utilised by man and then discarded by him, that interest me.
 An old brush, a cuff from an old anorak, a boat engine fuel filter, a lobster pot spacer – these are my pieces of treasure – litter that I can repurpose to draw attention to the problem of marine debris.

 I spend many hours scouring beaches and harbours – I seem to have an inbuilt “eye” for spotting these abandoned bits and bobs and, unlike most folk, I see their potential for use in art.
 I carry at least two bags with me – one for collection of the plastics and other trash washed ashore – and the other for my “treasure”.
 My work is all about texture, form and marks.
 I like to work with a variety of media, in 2D and 3D, using materials that I find: either directly or as inspiration.